Chapter 7 BWV 167 Ihr Menschen, rühmet Gottes Liebe

-It is with contemporary times and, for the composer, the people who live now that this cantata is principally concerned with, not with past generations.
+It is about contemporary times and, for the composer, the people who live now that this cantata is principally concerned with, not with past generations.
 Nevertheless, one suspects that in contriving the odd structure of this aria, Bach sought to underline the notion that contemporary Christians are fortunate to be blessed with a knowledge and certainty of faith that has been passed down from Biblical to present times.

 The second of the two recitatives is for the bass.
 It returns us to the major mode and, finally, to the key of the concluding chorus.
 It adds little to what we have already heard; indeed it may be that one of the reasons for the conciseness of this cantata is the fact that the unknown librettist has chosen to emphasise the rather bare themes of gratitude to John (even he only gets the one mention) and personal fealty to God.
 There must be a limit to how far such thin material can be stretched.
 We have here none of the dramatic representations of the River Jordan and the power of Baptism which make C 7 (written for this same day) such an arresting piece.
 Nor is there the interwoven narrative of threads of individual and communal rejoicing that allow C 30 to be developed as a quasi-theatrical operatic scene.
 C 167 is contained, reserved and personal.

 The bass tells us of the prophesied seed that arrived like the sun′s very radiance and it ends with the pastors′ admonition (hence the bass voice)—-consider, Christians, all that God has done for you and offer up to Him your hymns of praise.
 This last decree is set to the first line of the chorale which will conclude the cantata, the continuo latterly accentuating these obligations with an interjection of marching quavers.